harleydutton/tabula-rasa/sections/storyteller/weird checks/The Event Die.md

 - use an identifiable die
 	- first or last die in the dice software
 - have another player roll it

+---

+"This is more likely to cause problems IRL than solve them" --stefan

+I think this section needs more certainty.
+If I were to say the die is always public that would probably solve some of the issue.
+I'm not sure if I want to.
+Even if I were to keep things the way they are adding some certainty might help.
+I had a feeling this needed rewritten anyway.